loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step2_Currying.md

 ## Next: Step 3

-In the next step we will show you how higher order functions can be used in this recursive engine.
+In the next step, we will show you how higher-order functions can be used in this recursive engine.